-Is infidelity a deal breaker?
+Is infidelity a deal-breaker?

-One big factor that seems to influence many couples is if there are children involved.
+One significant factor that seems to influence many couples into staying together after infidelity is if there are children involved.
 Breaking up a marriage between a married couple with no children is a little less complicated.

-In the end, it comes down to what each spouse can live with.
+In the end, ‘can a marriage survive an affair?’ comes down to what each spouse can live with.
 Does the cheating spouse still love the person they are married to, or has their heart moved on?

 How to survive infidelity — if you’re staying together

 Seeing a counselor together—and separately—can help you work through the issues that lead up to the affair and help both of you get past the affair.
-Rebuilding is the key word in the years following the affair.
+Rebuilding is the keyword in the years following the affair.

 The biggest hurdle to get over is for the cheating spouse to take full responsibility, and also for the other spouse to offer complete forgiveness.

 How to survive infidelity — if you’re breaking up

-Even if you divorce and you no longer see your ex-spouse, infidelity has still put its mark on both of you.
-Especially when new relationships present themselves, in the back of your mind may be distrust in the other person or yourself.
+Even if you divorce and you no longer see your ex-spouse, infidelity still puts its mark on both of you.
+Especially when you are not open to improving things, in the back of your mind may be distrust in the other person or yourself.

 Unfortunately, there is no magic wand to keep everyone safe from marriage infidelity.
 It happens to married couples all over the world.
-If it does happen to you, work through it as best you can and seek help.
+If it does happen to you, work through it as best you can, and seek help.